Brilliant People – A Short Story – Fantasy / Thriller

 Mottled and fragile and bruised and weak of flesh, strong of mind.
 Enid was a bowl of week-old fruit.
 Still edible but overripe and a bit mushy.

 She liked wasps too.
 Wasps were her favourite kind of creature.
 She loved their sting.
 Quick and evil and to the point.
-And she would often put tiny pots of jam on the windowsill outside her bedroom window and watch them feed.
+And she would often put tiny pots of jam on the windowsill outside her bedroom window so they could feed.

 Enid liked to watch.
 Enid lived in a two-bedroom terraced house on Cypress Street.
 And she loved to watch the new neighbour.
 The man in the house across the street.
 Opposite her own place.